Funding Goals

 At present, the Kesho Fund is able to limit our overhead to the following sources:

-We recognize that increasing our overhead for expenses such as paid staff and advertising can greatly increase our impact, and we look forward to growing to a size at which those expenses will make sense for us.
+We recognize that increasing our overhead for expenses such as paid staff and advertising could greatly increase our impact, and we look forward to growing to a size at which those expenses will make sense for us.

 - Money collection: PayPal collects 2.2% + 30 US cents from each regular donation or purchase at our web site.
 Live fundraising events don't normally pay this fee.

-- Email hosting: $6 per month to Google for our single hosted account, donations@keshofund.org.
+- Email hosting: $6 per month to Google for our single hosted account: [email protected].

-We recognize that increasing our overhead for expenses such as paid staff and advertising can greatly increase our impact, and we look forward to growing to a size at which those expenses will make sense for us.
+We recognize that increasing our overhead for expenses such as paid staff and advertising could greatly increase our impact, and we look forward to growing to a size at which those expenses will make sense for us.

 CONTACT US: donations@keshofund.org